Alex Randall: Career

-In 2008, Randall started working in the controversial medium of taxidermy She took the ethical stance to work only with already dead or culled animals and so has worked a lot with vermin.
+In 2008, Randall started working in the medium of taxidermy.
+She chooses work only with already dead or culled animals and so has worked a lot with vermin.
 Works in this vein range from The Carriers to The Rat Swarm Lamp ‘The most nightmarish lamp ever produced’ and Squirrel Wall Lights.

 Randall works collaboratively with the photographer Claire Rosen Their images have won multiple awards.

 Randall is involved with the charity Freddie For A Day, creating a large scale cast of the statue of Freddie Mercury for the benefit of the charity.

 In 2012, Randall was invited by the boutique Hong Kong based store Lane Crawford to exhibit.